 Want to Join this Section?

 If you are a sociologist who does not belong to our section — whether you are in academia or sociological practice — these pages can help you to find both useful resources and colleagues with interests similar to yours.
-We also invite invite you to join our section and become part of our network of sociologists from North America and beyond who share your interest in environment and technology.
-Members automatically receive our outstanding quarterly on-line newsletter, Environment, Technology, and Society.
+We also invite you to join our section and become part of our network of sociologists from North America and beyond who share your interest in environment and technology.
+Members automatically receive our outstanding quarterly on-line newsletter.
 It includes reviews of current literature and research, information about government policies concerning technology and the environment, announcements of meetings of interest, and discussions of relevant issues.

 Members can also participate in on-line discussion and information-sharing via an electronic mailing list and present papers in sessions and roundtables sponsored by the Section at the ASA meetings.
 Finally, members work together to make environmental issues a topic of central concern in sociology and to influence environmental policy making.